-Consider safety at all times
+Consider safety risks at all times

-- Good design practices identify and eliminate hazards where possible, then minimize remaining hazards to an acceptable level (e.g., use < Class 3R laser for alignment) - Risks are mitigated to the maximum extent practical by: - Eliminating the hazard - Engineering controls (interlocks, guards, pressure relief devices, ...) - Procedures and training - Administrative controls (restrict access, buddy system, ...) - Personal protective equipment (PPE) - Never alter, remove, or defeat Safety Features - E.g., software and hardware interlocks, guards on moving machinery, electrical and laser enclosures.
-They may only be altered in special situations with review and approval from the relevant safety officer. - Keep documentation (procedures, schematics, drawings, etc.) accurate - Stop and correct documents that are unclear or inaccurate - Obtain authorization before deviating from documents
+- Good design practices identify and eliminate hazards where possible, then minimize remaining hazards to an acceptable level (e.g., use a Class 3R or lower laser power for alignment) - Failure Mode and Effects Analysis (FMEA) Is process used to assess the causes and consequences of possible failure mechanisms.
+It is applicable to systems, software and procedures.
+When done properly, an FMEA can help define requirements that improve both safety and reliability. - Risks are mitigated to the maximum extent practical by: - Engineering controls (interlocks, guards, pressure relief devices, ...) - Procedures and training - Administrative controls (restrict access, buddy system, ...) - Personal protective equipment (PPE) - Never alter, remove, or defeat Safety Features without review and approval from the relevant safety officer; examples include software and hardware interlocks, guards on moving machinery, electrical and laser enclosures - Keep procedures accurate - Stop and correct procedures that are unclear or inaccurate - Obtain authorization before deviating from procedures